 Sardinia hardly comes to mind as a nature and wildlife destination.
 However, enjoying nature is definitely what to do in Sardinia.
 The island is very mountainous; the countryside is gorgeous, and it is also home to the highest sand dunes in Europe!
 (By the way, stealing sand is strictly prohibited, as well as getting on the dunes).

-Admiring wildlife is one of the things to do in Sardinia.
+Admiring wildlife is another nice thing to do.
 Those who visit may be pleased to know that there are many nature reserves where it is possible to do so.
-Giara horses are a species that can only be seen in the Giara region of Sardinia; pink flamingoes nest in the lagoon around Cagliari and in other parts of the island (visiting Molentargius nature park to observe flamingoes is one of the things to do in Sardinia).
+Giara horses are a species that can only be seen in the Giara region of Sardinia; pink flamingoes nest in the lagoon around Cagliari and in other parts of the island (check them out in Molentargius nature park).
 Dolphins are often spotted along the coast (some of them actually live in Cagliari harbor!).